 A brilliant, bright WQHD screen and performance to match are some of the specs that give the Toshiba Kirabook a nod for high-end ultrabooks.
 Though it’s a litle pricey, the new Kirabook, with premium components housed in an attractive package that weighs less than 3 pounds, is worth the extra cash.
 It smokes its rivals and looks good doing it.

 That’s the formula for a top-notch high-end ultrabook if I ever saw one.
 Yes, for the design, specs and accentuation, you can give it a long look as you shop around.
-For that matter, I recommend that you also look at the Dell XPS15, and the Apple MacBook Pro 15, both of which I reviewed earlier.
+For that matter, I recommend that you also look at the 2021 Apple MacBook Pro with M1 Pro chip, which is our latest Editors’ Choice.